chalvern/sugar/README.md

 # sugar
-more simple logger packaged sugared [zap](https://github.com/uber-go/zap).
+more simple logger which package sugared [zap](https://github.com/uber-go/zap).

 ## something you should know